tutek1/DTLabs/08_UI/lab08.md

 ## Collectible HUD
 Duration: hh:mm:ss

-In this section, we will add collectible counter and put it all together with `HPBar` we created in the last section.
+In this section, we will add a collectible counter and put it all together with the `HPBar` we created in the last section.

 ### Collectible Texture and Label
-I want the texture and label (text with number) to be located one after another in a vertical list.
-To do this we will use a `VBoxContainer`, which will automatically align the elements.
+I want the texture and label (text with a number) to be located one after another in a vertical list.
+To do this, we will use a `VBoxContainer`, which will automatically align the elements.

 1. **Add** a `VBoxContainer` node as a child of the `HUD` (rename to `CollectibleVBox`)
 2. **Add** a `TextureRect` node as a child of the `VBoxContainer`